 We’ve talked a great deal previously about how difficult it is to get Marketing Automation programmes off the ground, and how it’s even harder to keep the momentum going.
-For many marketers, the problem is not lack of buy-in from management – the benefits of Marketing Automation are well-documented.
+For many marketers, the problem is not a lack of buy-in from management – the benefits of Marketing Automation are well-documented.
 The inability to move forward with Marketing Automation can come down to a more fundamental issue of not having the right tools to fulfil your strategy.

 It’s easy to get enthused about the features of any marketing platform as many are designed with intuitive tools that can get marketers off to a roaring start.
 Graphic dashboards and ‘consumer style’ implementation can make it easy to get off the ground and produce simple management-pleasing reports, but time and time again, after an initial honeymoon period, users become disheartened with the results they are achieving.